Leor8a/leor8a.github.io/_pages/curriculum.md

 Place: SODVI - Faculty of Engineering - National Autonomus University of Mexico.
 (UNAM-FI)

 ---

-#### Volunteering
+## Volunteering and Social Service

 September 2014
 Place: DEVHR - An event where videogame developers met for videogame development.
 It's like the mexican E3 Expo.
 I participated by attending the international ponents and by attending the people that went to the event.

+#### Social Service
+2017 all that year
+I did my social service at the University on the Basic Sciences Division at the Linear Algebra department.
+My commissions were to gave grades to the students of Linear Algebra in that Semester of their homeworks.
+In retrospect I think I grade like 120 students per semester and there were 2 homeworks weekly.

 ---
-#### Languages
+## Languages

 #### English
-CELE approved that I have the skills for reading comprehension.
-This is a Bachellor's Degree Pre-Requisit.
+CELE approved that I have the skills for reading comprehension, at the university it's a Bachellor's Degree Pre-Requisit.